-С EG Checklist Requirements Regulatory Reference CEG Checklist Reference Participant Implementation Requirements 1 PISP must allow the PSU to either enter the account details or select the account with their ASPSP. • n/a 24 PISP Required 2 The PISP must communicate information clearly to the PSU when obtaining consent in order to initiate the payment order.
+С CEG Checklist Requirements CEG Checklist Reference Participant Implementation Requirements 1 PISP must allow the PSU to either enter the account details or select the account with their ASPSP. • n/a 24 PISP Required 2 The PISP must communicate information clearly to the PSU when obtaining consent in order to initiate the payment order.
 PSR Regs.
 68(3)(a), 69(2) and 70(3)(a) FCA Approach Document paragraphs 17.46 and 17.47 8 PISP Required 4 If the PSU has an ASPSP app installed on the same device the redirection must invoke the ASPSP app for authentication purposes only without introducing any additional screens.
-EBA Draft Guideline 5.1(b) EBA Opinion paragraph 50 Trustee P3/P4 letter Action P3 A6 5a ASPSP Required 5 ASPSPs must display as minimum the Payment Amount, Currency and the Payee Account Name on to make the PSU aware of these details(unless an SCA exemption is being applied).
-These details must be displayed as part of the authentication journey on at least one of the following screens without introducing additional confirmation screens(unless supplementary information is required, refer to section 4.1.2) 1.
-PISP to ASPSP redirection screen 2.
-Authentication screen 3.
-ASPSP to PISP redirection screen • RTS Art.
-5(1)(a) 28 ASPSP Required 6 The ASPSP app based authentication must have no more than the number of steps that the PSU would experience when directly accessing the ASPSP mobile app (biometric, passcode, credentials).
+EBA Draft Guideline 5.1(b) EBA Opinion paragraph 50 Trustee P3/P4 letter Action P3 A6 5a ASPSP Required 6 The ASPSP app based authentication must have no more than the number of steps that the PSU would experience when directly accessing the ASPSP mobile app (biometric, passcode, credentials).
 Trustee P3/P4 letter Actions P3 A2 and P3 A6 EBA Draft Guideline 5.2 (d) 1 ASPSP Required 9 PSU must be redirected straight back to the PISP website/app on the same device where PISP displays confirmation of successful initiation. • PSR Reg.
 44(1) 26 PISP Required

 СХ CX Considerations 3 PISP should provide messaging to inform PSU that they will be taken to their ASPSP to complete the payment.
+5 ASPSP should display the amount and payee of the payment as part of the authentication journey.
 7 ASPSP should have intermediary screen which indicates the status of the request and informs the PSU that they will be automatically taken back to the PISP.
 8 ASPSP should inform the PSU on the intermediary screen that their session with the ASPSP is closed.

 To demonstrate an app based redirection part of the journey we have used one variation of PIS journey (Sec 4.1.1) as an example, where the ASPSP receives all the details of the payment order from the PISP.

 This redirection flow applies to other variations of PIS journeys covered in detail under Section 4.